JanaPulk/jana-javaee9-spring/git.md

 - git commit message should be of good quality
 - in order to commit empty folder add .gitkeep file inside
 - when changing branch, working three should be cean
+- we should edit only the last commit and only if its absolutely necessary

 ### Commands
 - git status - show what's going on in repository - which brunch i am on now and if there are any uncommited changes
 - git branch - show available branches on my machine